el-bart/3d_printing_sdk/README.md

 ### building

-run `./make` to trigger build for material, slicer settings and printer, defined in `project.mk`. note that 1st time you run it, SDK will be created, so it will take some time. after that, image will be cached and using it will become much faster.
+run `./make` to trigger build for material, slicer settings and printer, defined in `project.config`. note that 1st time you run it, SDK will be created, so it will take some time. after that, image will be cached and using it will become much faster.